Guardian259/By-Iron-or-Fire/README.md

 Chained Armors
 </h1>

-Chained armors act as nice a middle ground between their respective parent armor's, and the tier above them.
-They offer an extra level of protection at a given armor tier which would otherwise be impossible to obtain.

 ![Alt Text](Animated%20Chained%20Armor.gif)

 Chained armors act as nice a middle ground between their respective parent armor's, and the